 After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortized cost using the EIR method.
-Gains and losses are recognised in prof and loss when the liabilities are derecognised as well as through the EIR amortisation process.
+Gains and losses are recognised in profit and loss when the liabilities are derecognised as well as through the EIR amortisation process.

 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is include as finance costs in the Statement of Profit and Loss.
-This category generally applies to borrowings.
+The EIR amortization is included as finance costs in the Statement of Profit and Loss.
+This category generally applies to borrowings De-recognition of the original liability and the recognition of a new liability.
+The difference in the respective carrying amounts is recognised in the Statement of Profit and Loss.

-De-recognition A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires.
-When an existing financial liability is replaced by another fror the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the de-recognition of the original liability and the recognition of a new liability.
-The difference in the respective carrying amounts is recognised in the Statement of Profit and Loss o) Cash and cash equivalents
+A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires.
+When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the de-recognition